 I like a moist cornbread, and tender.
 This can be a challenge because of the natural grittiness of cornmeal.
 And yes, I tried corn flour too.
 But this recipe nails it for me.
-I’m sure I’ll post other variations over time, it’s what I do, but right now – this is my favorite go-to recipe!
+I’m sure I’ll post other variations over time, it’s what I do, but right now – this is my favorite go-to recipe for buttermilk cornbread!

 Now that I’m living pretty much full-time in the Sierras, I’ve added instructions in italics for baking this cornbread at high altitude.
 After the initial mention, I’ve shortened High Altitude Baking to HAB.

-This cornbread will keep for up to 3 days on the kitchen counter, wrapped in plastic.
+This buttermilk cornbread will keep for up to 3 days on the kitchen counter, wrapped in plastic.

 - 1 cup Bob's Red Mill medium coarse cornmeal remove 1 tablespoon for High Altitude Baking - HAB - ~6500 ft